thebrandonlucas/blu-3/src/lib/md/blog/syncthing-nb.md

 ---
-title: Open Source File Synchronization Across All Your Devices with Syncthing
+title: File Synchronization For All Your Devices with Syncthing
 description: How to synchronize files across many devices automagically
-date: 2025-02-01
+date: 2025-02-12
 ---

 I use the [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface)-based tool [nb](https://github.com/xwmx/nb) for writing things.
 But I have a few problems:
   1) I use it on a lot of different computers and often want to add to notes that only exist on computer A while I'm on computer B.
-  2) Since everything I write on my website is in Markdown, I want to have the ability to have what I place in that notebook automatically update the website (or at least update it after a )
+  2) Since everything I write on my website is in Markdown, I want to have the ability to have what I place in that notebook automatically update the website (or at least update it after running some command)

 Solving Problem 1 will be the focus in this article.
-In a subsequent article, I plan to detail solving problem 2.
+In a subsequent post, I plan to detail solving problem 2.

 ## Requirements